MicrosoftDocs/power-automate-docs/articles/desktop-flows/configure-desktop-flow-logs.md

   - `QueryText=@p1`: The SQL query to be executed.
 In this case, the query selects various properties from a table where the *type* is 100000001 (desktop flow action log type) and orders the results by the startTime property in descending order.
   - `EntityLogicalName=@p2`: This is the logical name of the table (`flowlog`) that stores the action logs.
   - `PartitionId=@p3`: This parameter is used to identify the partition within Azure Cosmos DB where the query is to be executed.
 It's set to `flowsession_[flowsessionid]`.
   - `QueryParameters=@p4`: This is a JSON object specifying parameters for the query.
-In the previous example, it's specifying a key-value pair where the key is `@referencingParentId` and the value is the `flowsessionid` (GUID).
+In the previous example, it's specifying a key-value pair where the key is `@referencingParentId` and the values are the `flowsessionid` (GUID) and type of the table `flowsession`.

 ## Known limitations

-- Logs V2 are only available for desktop flow runs that are launched from a cloud flow through the desktop flow connector action.
+- Logs V2 preview are only available for desktop flow runs that are launched from a cloud flow through the desktop flow connector action.
 - Changing action log version doesn't migrate previous desktop flow action logs to the new log storage type.
-- Cascade delete isn't currently supported.
-When you delete a flow session record, the underlying logs aren't automatically deleted.

 [!INCLUDE[footer-include](../includes/footer-banner.md)]